-7.3 Summary of position at 31 December 2015
+7.3 Summary of position at 31 December 2016

-The impairment provision as at 31 December 2015 was £27,791,000 (2014: £24,115,000).
-The 2015 impairment comprises £21,791,000 individual impairments and £6,000,000 collective impairments.
-The movements in impairment provisions are shown in Note 12 of the 2015 Annual Report and Financial Statements.
+The impairment provision as at 31 December 2016 was £40,969,000 (2015: £27,791,000).
+The 2016 impairment provisions comprise £35,169,000 related to individual impairments and £5,800,000 collective impairments.
+The year on year movements in impairment provisions are shown in Note 12 of the 2016 Annual Report and Financial Statements.

 The Bank is active in wholesale markets.
 Accordingly, its portfolio of financial assets comprises a relatively small number of individually significant claims, rather than a large number of individually insignificant claims as would be the case for similar companies acting in retail markets.
-This means that each claim due to the Bank is subject to individual impairment review at the reporting date taking account of the factors described in Note 3k of the 2015 Annual Report and Financial Statements.
+This means that each claim due to the Bank is subject to individual impairment review at the reporting date taking account of the factors described in Note 3k of the 2016 Annual Report and Financial Statements.
 Collective impairments arise in respect of groups of exposures with similar risk characteristics for which previous experience indicates that impairment has taken place at the balance sheet date, but whose existence has yet to emerge.
-In light of extensive individual reviews and recognising the challenging market conditions, in particular impacting the Oil and Gas sector, and the sector-wide trend to utilise collective impairments, the Bank increased the collective impairment to £6,000,000 in 2015 (2014: £784,000).
+In recognition of the challenging market conditions, the Bank maintained the collective impairment at £5,800,000 in 2016 (2015: £6,000,000).
 This covers all of the Bank's exposures with an increased emphasis on sectors which are currently under a greater level of stress.

-At 31 December 2015, five facilities comprising amounts due to the Bank of £50,672,000 were determined to be impaired (2014: nine facilities comprising £38,000,000 due to the Bank).
-No collateral was held by the Bank in respect of these facilities.
-There were also off balance sheet amounts of £825,000 considered impaired but with credit risk mitigation in place.
+At 31 December 2016, five facilities comprising amounts due to the Bank of £51,899,000 were determined to be impaired (2015: nine facilities comprising £50,672,000 due to the Bank).
+Collateral was held by the Bank in respect of 2 facilities comprising £14,442,000 (2014: no collateral was held against impaired facilities).

-No amounts were past due at 31 December 2015 in respect of unimpaired financial assets (31 December 2014: £nil).
+No amounts were past due at 31 December 2016 in respect of unimpaired financial assets (31 December 2015: £nil).